 The bike continued to be hard starting, didn’t want to idle and one carburetor began to overflow due to a failed plastic float assembly.
 Carb kits were ordered and the wait continues for replacement intake manifold rubber connectors.
 All the spares will go with the bike, which has been put up for sale now.

-As what has happened several times in the past, I am facing surgery again, this time for a worn out ankle.
+As has happened several times in the past, I am facing surgery again, this time for a worn-out ankle.
 The recovery requires 3 months of non-weight bearing on the right foot, so getting this project wrapped up and ready for sale has become a race against time.

 A quick trip to the CHP office for verification and then back to DMV to push through the completed paperwork was successful, so the bike can be officially titled in the state of California.
 Having a titled bike helps the sales process immensely so I always do the legwork to get the paperwork in order for the next owner.

 I have to promise myself NOT to repeat this process again, especially with another rare Italian Honda copy model, such as the Quattro 500.
 In an eerie coincidence, during the Quattro project, I was contacted by a man who I met at the January 2018 Mods and Rockers ride event.
 He had bought a storage unit full of bikes, including a silver 1976 Benelli Sei!
 He wasn’t going to sell it right away (although there is always a price that works in the end), but needed someone’s help to get his running properly.
 I offered to help, but warned him of my upcoming surgery and lack of ability to do motorcycle work for at least three months afterwards.
 Unfortunately, the sands of time have about run out on that offer…

 Bill Silver aka “MrItalianHonda” for the end of 2018.